What is bullous pemphigoid?

 - Antibiotics for secondary bacterial infection

-Most patients with bullous pemphigoid are treated with steroid tablets, usually prednisone.
+Most patients with bullous pemphigoid are treated with steroid tablets, either prednisone or prednisolone at an initial dose of 0.5 mg/kg/day.
 The dose is adjusted until the blisters have stopped appearing, which usually takes several weeks.
-The dose of prednisone is then slowly reduced over many months or years.
-As systemic steroids have many undesirable side effects, other medications are added to ensure the lowest possible dose (aiming for 5 to 10 mg prednisone daily).
-These other medications may include:
+The dose of prednisone is then slowly reduced once there are fewer than 3 significant blisters, over many months or years.
+As systemic steroids have many undesirable side effects, other medications are added to ensure the lowest possible dose (aiming for 5–10 mg prednisone daily).
+These other medications may include doxycycline or:

 Assessment and monitoring